cosmos/cosmos-sdk/docs/run-node/run-testnet.md

 ### gentxs

-Within the `.testnets` directory, there is a `gentxs` directory that includes a genesis transaction for each validator node.
-The default number of nodes is `4`, so you should see four files that include JSON encoded genesis transactions.
+The `gentxs` directory includes a genesis transaction for each validator node.
+Each file includes a JSON encoded genesis transaction used to register a validator node at the time of genesis.
+The genesis transactions are added to the `genesis.json` file within each node directory during the initilization process.

 ### nodes

-Within the `.testnets` directory, there is a `node` directory for each node.
-Within each `node` directory, there is a `simd` directory.
-The `simd` directory is the home directory for each node (i.e. each `simd` directory includes the same configuration and data files as the default `~/.simapp` directory when running a single node).
+A node directory is created for each validator node.
+Within each node directory is a `simd` directory.
+The `simd` directory is the home directory for each node, which includes the configuration and data files for that node (i.e. the same files included in the default `~/.simapp` directory when running a single node).

 ## Start Testnet